-Due to COVID-19, for 2021 only, the Division III Championships Committee has approved a 48-team, single-elimination bracket for the Division III Women's Basketball Championship.
-Eight six-team sites (predetermined) will conduct first-, second- and third-round play on the first Thursday/Friday/Saturday of the championship.
-The eight third-round winners will advance to the finals site for the quarterfinals.
-In addition, 44 conferences have been granted automatic qualification for the 2021 championship.
+The Division III Championships Committee has approved a 64-team, single-elimination bracket for the Division III Women's Basketball Championship.
+Sixteen four-team sites will conduct first- and second-round play on the first Friday/Saturday of the championship.
+The 16 second-round winners will advance to the four four-team sectionals.
+The four sectional winners will advance from the sectionals to the semifinals.
+In addition, 44 conferences have been granted automatic qualification for the 2022 championship.

-The eight six-team first-/second-/third-round sites will conduct play on Thursday-Saturday on the initial weekend of the championship.
-First-, second- and third-round competition will be conducted at predetermined sites for 2021, which may be on or off campus.
-The quarterfinals, semifinals and final will be conducted at Roanoke College in Salem, Virginia.
+The 16 four-team first-/second-round sites will conduct play on Friday-Saturday on the initial weekend of the championship.
+The four four-team sectionals will be conducted on the Friday-Saturday of the second weekend of the championship.
+First- and second-round and sectional competition will be conducted on the campuses of the participating institutions.
+The semifinals and final will be conducted at UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania.

-First-/second-/third-round sites will be announced by the NCAA Division III Women's Basketball Committee in early February following the deadline for bid submissions on Monday, January 25.
+First-/second-round sites will be announced by the NCAA Division III Women's Basketball Committee along with the team selections on Monday, Feb.
+28. Sectional sites will be announced on Sunday, March 6.